3toyo3/ec551p1/readme.md

 # Logic Synthesis Engine

+## About
+This program takes a blif file[^1], and based on user commands can:
+1. Output the canonical function (POS/SOP)
+2. Output the inverse canonical function (POS/SOP)
+3. Minimize the function and output the resulting function and how many terms saved (POS/SOP)
+4. Print the # of prime implicants, essential prime implicants, onset maxterms and onset minterms
+5. Output a graphical Kmap and tabular method representation

+A few limitations of this program is that it doesn't recognize blif syntax outside of: names, model, input, outputs.
+It also can't work with functions that have more than four inputs.

 ## Files
 **ec551p1.py :**  This is the program which is responsible for taking user input and runs the canonical outputs